Retail Shopper Research

 Measurable impact

-What teams measure after switching to AI-moderated research.
+What matters most to teams after switching to AI-moderated research.

 Promo and assortment iteration